next-theme/theme-next-docs/source/docs/theme-settings/custom-pages.md

 <!-- endtab -->

 <!-- tab Setting Front-matter Values → -->
 Front-matter is a block of YAML or JSON at the beginning of the file that is used to configure settings for your writings.
-Settings Front-matter values and more detailed can be found in [Front-matter](https://hexo.io/docs/front-matter).
+Settings front-matter values and more detailed can be found in [front-matter](https://hexo.io/docs/front-matter).
 You can also add contents in `custom-name/index.md` if you like.

 ```md
 title: custom-name